Object-Image Correspondence for Algebraic Curves under Projections: Introduction

 where $\mathcal U$ is the open subset of the set of $3\times4$ matrices defined by the condition that the left $3\times3$ minor is nonzero\footnote{Note that, in Reformulation~\ref{proj-problem-v2}, we decide whether ${P({\mathcal Z})}\subset{\mathcal X}$, which appears to be weaker than $\overline{P({\mathcal Z})}={\mathcal X}$.
 However, they are actually equivalent.
 Since we assumed that ${\mathcal Z}$ is not a~line, the set $\overline{P({\mathcal Z})}$ is one-dimensional.
 Since ${\mathcal X}$ is rational algebraic curve, it is irreducible.
 Hence ${P({\mathcal Z})}\subset{\mathcal X} \ \Longleftrightarrow \ \overline{P({\mathcal Z})}={\mathcal X}$.}. \end{reformulation}

-Real quantif\/ier elimination problems are algorithmically solvable~\cite{tarski:51}.
+Real quantifier elimination problems are algorithmically solvable~\cite{tarski:51}.
 A survey of subsequent developments in this area can be found, for instance, in~\cite{hong93} and~\cite{caviness-johnson}.
-Due to their high computational complexity (at least exponential) on the number of quantif\/ied parameters, it is crucial to reduce the number of quantif\/ied parameters.
-The main contribution of this paper is to provide another formulation of the problem which involves signif\/icantly smaller number of quantif\/ied parameters.
+Due to their high computational complexity (at least exponential) on the number of quantified parameters, it is crucial to reduce the number of quantified parameters.
+The main contribution of this paper is to provide another formulation of the problem which involves significantly smaller number of quantified parameters.

-We f\/irst begin by reducing the projection problem to the problem of deciding whether the given planar curve ${\mathcal X}$ is equivalent to a~curve in a~certain family of {\em planar} curves under an action of the projective group in the case of central projections, and under the action of the af\/f\/ine group in the case of parallel projections.
+We first begin by reducing the projection problem to the problem of deciding whether the given planar curve ${\mathcal X}$ is equivalent to a~curve in a~certain family of {\em planar} curves under an action of the projective group in the case of central projections, and under the action of the affine group in the case of parallel projections.
 The family of curves depends on 3 parameters in the case of central projections, and on 2 parameters in the case of parallel projections.

-Then we solve these group-equivalence problems by an adaptation of dif\/ferential signature construction developed in~\cite{calabi98} for solving {\em local} equivalence problems for smooth curves.
+Then we solve these group-equivalence problems by an adaptation of differential signature construction developed in~\cite{calabi98} for solving {\em local} equivalence problems for smooth curves.
 We give an algebraic formulation of the signature construction and show that it leads to a~solution of {\em global} equivalence problems for algebraic curves.
-For this purpose, we introduce a~notion of a~{\em classifying set of rational differential invariants} and obtain such sets of invariants for the actions of the projective and af\/f\/ine groups on the plane.
-Following this method for the case of central projections, when ${\mathcal Z}$ and ${\mathcal X}$ are rational algebraic curves, we def\/ine two rational signature maps ${\mathcal S}|_{\mathcal X}\colon\mathbb{R}-\to\mathbb{R}^2$ and ${\mathcal S}|_{\mathcal Z}\colon\mathbb{R}^4-\to\mathbb{R}^2$.
-Construction of these signature maps requires only dif\/ferentiation and arithmetic operations and is computationally trivial.
+For this purpose, we introduce a~notion of a~{\em classifying set of rational differential invariants} and obtain such sets of invariants for the actions of the projective and affine groups on the plane.
+Following this method for the case of central projections, when ${\mathcal Z}$ and ${\mathcal X}$ are rational algebraic curves, we define two rational signature maps ${\mathcal S}|_{\mathcal X}\colon\mathbb{R}-\to\mathbb{R}^2$ and ${\mathcal S}|_{\mathcal Z}\colon\mathbb{R}^4-\to\mathbb{R}^2$.
+Construction of these signature maps requires only differentiation and arithmetic operations and is computationally trivial.
 Then Problem~\ref{proj-problem-v2} becomes equivalent to \begin{reformulation}[signature approach] Given two rational maps ${S}|_{\mathcal X}$ and ${S}|_{\mathcal Z}$, determine the truth of the statement:

 where $\mathcal U$ is a~certain Zariski open subset of $\mathbb{R}^3$. \end{reformulation} Note that Reformulations~\ref{proj-problem-v2} and~\ref{proj-problem-sig} have similar structure, but the former requires elimination of 14~parameters $(p_{11},\ldots,p_{34},s,t)$, while the latter requires elimination of only 5~parameters $(c_1,c_2,c_3,s,t)$.
 The case of parallel projection is treated in the similar manner and leads to the reduction of the number of real parameters that need to be eliminated from~10 to~4.